lhuria94/lhuria94.github.io/_posts/2019-10-20-creating-own-react-boilerplate.md

 ![Yarn start App](/assets/img/2019-10-20-creating-own-react-boilerplate/yarn-start-success.png)
 And we're all set here.

-> You can check out the boilerplater for the complete folder structure [here][github-url].
+> You can check out the boilerplate for the complete folder structure [here][github-url].

 Thanks for reading. 😃